karan-gill/vidyakosh/physics-complexity-information-game-theory.md

 *   Climate is extremely complex.
 An example is the explanation for polynyas [ref](https://www.livescience.com/65693-mysterious-antarctic-ice-holes-explained.html).
 Stronger winds and subsequent upwelling of water -> more saline ocean surface water -> made mixing easier -> major storms mixed ocean waters more easily -> water subsurface water upwelled to melt [ref](https://www.livescience.com/65693-mysterious-antarctic-ice-holes-explained.html)
 *   Accidental satellite collision can lead to avalanche action: 2019-09-04 “A European satellite dodged one belonging to SpaceX over the Pacific Ocean on Monday morning, hopping around the other spacecraft after a communication glitch left SpaceX unresponsive to follow-up messages.”

+### Feedback Loops

+* Systems are closed or open.
+* For stability, systems need feedback.
+  * The Hygiene Hypothesis.
+  * Backpropagation in machine learning.

 ## Scaling Laws